ecrujido/Free_Code_Camp/JAVASCRIPT_ALGORITHMS_&_DATA_STRUCTURES/README.md

 ### What I learned

-Free Code Camp gave 5 challenging project to test my understanding on JavaScript and its Data Structure.
+Free Code Camp gave 5 challenging project to test my understanding on JavaScript Algorithms and Data Structure.

 ### Author